Highway Auto & Light Truck Tire Replacement Limited Warranty

 You are eligible for the benefits of this Limited Warranty if you meet all the following criteria:

 - You are the owner or authorized agent of the owner of new Goodyear, Dunlop or Kelly highway auto or light truck tires

 - Your tires bear Department of Transportation prescribed tire identification numbers

 - Your tires have been used only on the vehicle on which they were originally installed according to the vehicle manufacturer's or Goodyear's recommendations

 Light truck tires are defined as all tires identified with the "LT" designation in the sidewall stamping.

 Free Tire Replacement

-Any new Goodyear, Dunlop or Kelly highway radial auto or radial light truck tire covered by this policy, removed from service due to a covered warranty condition during the first 2/32" of usable tread or twelve months from date of purchase, whichever comes first, will be replaced with a comparable new Goodyear, Dunlop or Kelly tire at no charge, including mounting and balancing.
+Any new Goodyear, Dunlop or Kelly highway radial auto, radial light truck tire or Special Trailer (ST) tire, covered by this policy, removed from service due to a covered warranty condition during the first 2/32" of usable tread or twelve months from date of purchase, whichever comes first, will be replaced with a comparable new Goodyear, Dunlop or Kelly tire at no charge, including mounting and balancing.
 (Without proof of purchase the date of manufacture will be used to determine eligibility.)